IanBotashev/messenger/README.md

 docker build -t messenger-server . docker run -p 49153:49153 -v {FULL_PATH}/persistent:/app/persistent -it messenger-server
 ```
-Note: It's entirely possible to switch where to mount the volume, this is just an example.
+Note: It's entirely possible to switch where to mount the volume and which port to run on, this is just an example.

 ## Server config.toml
 Example config.toml file for a server.